SlovakiaOfficial Name: Slovak Republic

 TOURIST VISA REQUIRED:

-Not required for stays under 90 days within a six-month time frame
+Not required for stays less than 90 days within a six-month period

 CURRENCY RESTRICTIONS FOR ENTRY:

 Telephone: +(421) (2) 5443 0861 or +(421) (2) 5443 3338

 Emergency After-Hours Telephone: +(421) 903 703 666

 Read the Department of State’s fact sheet on Slovakia for additional information on U.S.-Slovakia relations.

 Slovakia is a party to the Schengen Agreement.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
 Visit the Embassy of Slovakia’s website for the most current visa, entry, and residency requirements

 - Your passport should be valid for at least six months beyond your stay in the Schengen area.
 You need sufficient funds and a return airline ticket.